svenvc/ston/ston-spec.md

 ### Bag

 Bags are represented by a map containing element/occurrences pairs.
-This more abstract representation hides the concrete implementation, is shorted and easier for humans to read and write and indicates the unordered nature of Bags.
+This more abstract representation hides the concrete implementation, is shorter and easier for humans to read and write and indicates the unordered nature of Bags.

     Bag { #a : 2, #b : 3 }